pioz/god/README.md

 start_limit_interval_sec      Configure the checking interval used by 'start_limit_burst'. restart_sec                   Configures the time to sleep before restarting a service.
 Takes a unit-less value in
                               seconds.
-ignore                        If a command is called without any service name, all services in the YAML configuration
+copy_files                    [Array] Copy files to the remote working directory. ignore                        If a command is called without any service name, all services in the YAML configuration
                               file will be selected, except those with ignore set to true. (default false)
 ```